-Murray has an overall record of 156-118-1 in 27 years as head coach at Hamilton, Alfred University, Lebanon Valley College and SUNY Cortland.
-He is 18th on the Division III winningest active football coaches list by victories with 156.
+Murray has an overall record of 162-130-1 in 29 years as head coach at Hamilton, Alfred University, Lebanon Valley College and SUNY Cortland.
+He is 15th on the Division III winningest active football coaches list with those 162 victories.

 Murray was the head coach at Alfred from 1998 through 2013.
-His last season with a losing record at Alfred was back in 2002.
 He guided the Saxons to the postseason every year from 2004 through 2013, including NCAA Division III championship appearances in 2009 and 2010.
 Alfred earned a share of its first Empire 8 Conference title in 2009 and captured the conference crown outright the next year.
-He was selected the Empire 8 Coach of the Year three times.
+He was selected the Empire 8 coach of the year three times.

 The highlight of Murray's Alfred coaching career was 2010 when his team ended up 10-3 and advanced to the NCAA quarterfinals.
 The two NCAA victories were the first in program history.
 The trip to the 2009 NCAA championship was the first in 28 years for the Saxons.